 By Dr. James C. Coomer, Ph.D., P.A.S.

 Feed bunk management represents a very important aspect of the productivity and profitability of all dairy operations.
 Proper feed bunk management is important for maximizing dry matter intake (DMI) and optimizing production.
 For each one pound increase in DMI, a cow can produce 1 to 2 lb. more milk.
-Even in the current challenging economic times, one pound of DMI generally cost about ten cents and a pound of milk is selling for more than ten cents (mailbox price).
+Even in the current challenging economic times, one pound of DMI generally costs about ten cents and a pound of milk is selling for more than ten cents (mailbox price).
 So even at the low end of the range listed before, additional DMI usually results in an increase in income over feed cost.
 This assumes that any changes to increase DMI do not drastically reduce the cow’s efficiency of nutrient utilization from the feed.
 Several aspects of feed bunk management need to be considered:

 • Feeding environment

 • Selection of feed ingredients

 Provide 18-30 inches of bunk space per cow, with the feedbunk floor having a smooth surface placed at ground level or raised four to six inches.
 This will allow each cow sufficient space to eat and enables them to eat in a natural “head down” position.
 A smooth surface in the bunk or on the feeding floor will prevent excessive abrasion to the cow’s tongue.
 Neck rails or cables at the feed bunk need to be positioned ahead of the cow so they do not restrict access to the feed.
 If you notice the hair rubbed off the top of the cow’s neck area, the bar or cable may need to be adjusted to give the cows better access to the feed bunk.
 Observation of the cows while eating will help to determine if they have good, unrestricted access to the feed.